 Not sure how to fund your knowledge exchange activity?
 We can suggest the most appropriate grant and help you make the best of your application.
 View contact details at foot of page.

-The College of Humanities and Social Science (CHSS) Knowledge Exchange (KE) small grants may be given for KE projects engaging industry, policy, professional practice or the public with the purpose of mutual exchange and benefit.
+The College of Humanities and Social Science (CHSS) Knowledge Exchange & Impact (KEI) small grants may be awarded for projects engaging with policy, professional practice, industry or community audiences, with the purpose of increasing impact of research through mutual exchange.

 Please contact Anne-Sofie Laegran at firstname.lastname@example.org with any queries before you submit your application.

 The University of Edinburgh is one of 26 UK institutions to have been awarded an Impact Accelerator Account (IAA) from ESRC.
 The aim of this funding, awarded over four years from July 2014, is to enhance relationships with research users to increase impact, and to enhance learning on how to maximise the impact of research.
 Between £115,000 and £140,000 per annum will be allocated to the ESRC Impact Grant; a responsive mode scheme to accelerate impact of social science research from the University.

 We welcome applications for ambitious projects conducted in active partnership with one or more research user organisations that will match the grant with in kind or cash resource.
 We expect projects to have the potential for significant impact both within the partner organisations and beyond.
 PIs and researchers involved in the project will also be expected to share their learning with colleagues in the University through a community of practice with those involved in IAA activities.

 Expressions of interest for the first call are required by 18 July and the deadline for applications is 5 September.
 There will be two additional calls in 2014-15.